brightzheng100/mcm-app-deploy-patterns/README.md

-# The App Management Patterns in IBM Cloud Pak for Multicloud Management
+# Some Typical App Deploy Patterns in IBM Cloud Pak for Multicloud Management

 ## Concepts